 - Interior Design Basic Core OR Color Theory, Basic Interior Space Planning, and Basic Drafting

-- Interior Rendering, Perspective Drawing, and Interior Design (or Residential Interior Design) OR Decorative Arts from 1800, Decorative Arts to 1800, and Antiques Connoisseurship
+- Interior Rendering, Perspective Drawing, and Interior Design (or Residential Interior Design) OR History of Interiors, 1400 to 1800; History of Interiors, 1800 to 2000; and Antiques Connoisseurship

 - Two (2) electives